-- Nicktoons Network had aired Dragon Ball Z Kai and assorted DBZ movies for a few years, but in 2014, Toonami aired Cooler's Revenge.
+- Nicktoons Network had aired Dragon Ball Z Kai and assorted DBZ movies for a few years, but in 2014, Toonami aired Cooler's Revenge, as a prelude to DBZ Kai proper airing on the block.
 Their promo concluded with the line, "DBZ where it belongs."

 - That One Level: In-universe examples.

 - TOM can't beat the sixth level of Dropship: United Peace Force.

 - TOM said that he usually beats a game before he reviews it, but decided that Catherine was worth reviewing while he was still playing.
 Giving the game a score of 7.0/10, he describes the puzzles as painfully annoying and the mechanics as super-cheap - a fairly obvious way of saying that he hasn't been able to beat it.... yet.

 - TOM finds himself unable to beat Slender due to, well...

 - This Is for Emphasis, Bitch!: TOM seems to have picked this up since the revival.
 It's part of the marketing campaign too, with the official hashtag for the start of the relaunch being #ToonamiIsBackBitches.
 The current official hashtag is simply #Toonami.

 - Too Awesome to Use: Turns out that TOM falls victim to this when reviewing Fallout 4, having 10 different Fat Mans, 9 suits of Powered Armor, and an implied-to-be-large collection of flannel wear.

 - Totally Radical: While TOM says things like "Ride 'em, cowboy." and "Drop it like it's hot." when reviewing games, he still sounds like a badass.